pranalipawar0097/Sales_Funnel_Analysis/README.md

 ## Sales Funnel Analysis using Python

 Project Overview
-This project analyzes an e-commerce sales funnel to understand how users move through different stages of the customer journey and where drop-offs occur.
+This project analyzes an e-commerce sales funnel to understand how users moov through different stages of the customer journey and where drop-offs occur.
 The analysis helps identify bottlenecks that impact conversion rates and provides actionable business insights.